theo-armour/2025/about/2025-03-02-krieger-questions.md

 ### If so, when

 * January 28, 1981 civil / August 29, 1981 religious
-* Ressons-li-long, Picardie, France
+* Ressons-le-long, Picardie, France
-* Half an English, half in French
+* Half in English, half in French
-* Half Episcopalian, half Catholic.
+* Half Episcopalian, half Catholic

 ### and to who?

-* Isabelle Ferté
+* Isabelle Monique Ferté

 ### Any children?